ironhack-labs/lab-javascript-chronometer/readme.md

 ## Introduction

 In this lab, we are going to create a [chronometer](https://www.dictionary.com/browse/chronometer).
-Chronometers are very common in many sports - car racing, athletics, etc. Why wouldn't we practice a bit of our JS and DOM manipulation knowledge and create our own IronChronometer?
+Chronometers are very commonly used in many sports - car racing, athletics, etc. Why wouldn't we practice a bit of our JS and DOM manipulation knowledge and create our own IronChronometer?
 And then, we can use to see how many minutes and seconds will take us to complete any of our labs.
 Sounds like a plan.

 Let's go!